 5 Steps to Selecting the Right Shoes for Marathon Training

-When the TCS New York City Marathon Long Training Runs roll around, anyone prepping for November’s 26.2 miler gets a reality check.
-The race is only three months away!
+When TCS New York City Marathon drawing day arrives, anyone accepted to run November’s 26.2-miler gets a reality check.
 Can I run 20 miles, let alone six more than that?
 What if I get injured?
 Am I running in the right shoes?

 If this sounds familiar, relax—we’re here to help tackle those concerns, starting with footwear.
 Whether you’re taking on your first marathon or your 15th, advice on how to treat your feet goes a long way in preventing injury and ensuring you perform your best on race day.

 Our partners at New Balance, along with the New York Road Runners coaching staff, helped us zero in on five steps to ensuring that you’re running in the right shoes this marathon season.

 1) Look, feel, and know when to replace.

 Running shoes generally last through 300 to 500 miles, but there’s no exact science to knowing when you need a new pair, says Sara Wild, product manager of performance running at New Balance.
 “It depends on a number of factors, like what type of shoe it is (racing flat vs. maximal cushioning), how you run (foot strike, amount of force, angle), and where you run (what surfaces, what climate),” she explains.

 So, instead of obsessing over miles, keep an eye on how worn the rubber on the bottom of your shoe appears.
 “Another place to check is the heels of your shoes,” says NYRR coach Roberto Mandje, a former Olympic distance runner.
 “Oftentimes, as your mileage accumulates, the cushioning will become more and more compressed, leading to your body taking more of the shock absorption than with a fresh, new pair of shoes.”